dvera/riskreport/biomarker/triglycerides.md

 title: "Triglycerides"
 parent: "Lipid Panel"
 grand_parent: "Risk by Biomarker"
+nav_order: Main form of fat in the blood.
+High levels are linked to increased risk of heart disease and pancreatitis.
 ---

 ## Triglycerides

-Main form of fat in the blood.
-High levels are linked to increased risk of heart disease and pancreatitis.

 <div style="display: flex; flex-direction: column; gap: 10px;">